 It's a one-bowl recipe where all ingredients are simply mixed.
 Well mixed, but there's no need for creaming or beating.

-I use my hand whisk and a spatula for combining the dough well.
+I use my hand whisk and a spatula to combine the dough well.
 But you can use only a spatula or even a wooden spoon.
-Just a little arm power needed.
+Just a little armpower is needed.

-Take the dough cylinder (image above) out at room temperature, and wait 15 minutes or so until it loses the hard freeze.
-Cut them while they're still very cold but the knife (a large, sharpen kitchen knife is highly recommended) goes down swiftly.
+Take the dough cylinder (image above) out at room temperature and wait about 15 minutes until it loses the hard freeze.
+Cut them while they're still very cold, but the knife (a large, sharp kitchen knife is highly recommended) goes down swiftly.

-Don't wait until they soften as they will not hold their shape and be tough after baked.
+Don't wait until they soften as they will not hold their shape and be tough after baking.

 Baking

-The dough expands an inch or so (image above) so keep that in mind when placing them in the lined cookie sheet.
+The dough expands about an inch, so keep that in mind when placing them on the lined cookie sheet.

-You can manually arrange the shape after cutting them so they are more evenly round.
+After cutting them, you can manually arrange the round shapes so they are more even.
 As you can see, my cookies are quite uneven, haha.

 The size of the cookie will depend on the size of the cylinder.